hitvoice/notes/toolbox/bash.md

 #                                               \ denotes the ending of "-exec" commands
 # find files in srcDir recursively. refer to the manual of "find" for how to limit the maximum recursion depth

+# search a string in a directory
+grep -R "text" .

 # data sampling
 mkdir samples
 myshuf() {